In Depth: Fireworks

 This one comes from Premium Beat and is very stylized.
 It uses expressions and shapes.

-I did a webinar for Boris FX almost exactly 3 years ago.
-I didn't write the tutorial, and it is a bit complex with a lot of manipulation of the settings, but the final fireworks looked really nice and believable.
-Boris Continuum Complete has a powerful, flexible and OpenGL-accelerated particle generator called BCC Particle Emitter 3D.
+Michele Terpstra did a webinar for Boris FX back in 2012.
+She didn’t write the tutorial, and it is a bit complex with a lot of manipulation of the settings, but the final fireworks looked really nice and believable.
+(The fireworks part starts at 18:00) Boris Continuum Complete has a powerful, flexible and OpenGL-accelerated particle generator called BCC Particle Emitter 3D.
 It can generate particles by auto-animating shape arrays in 3D space, auto-animating image arrays that reposition images in 3D, full After Effects camera and light system integration.
+Although this webinar was made with BCC 8, the core of Contiuum is still basically the same and they’ve even made some nice new updates.
+So the techniques Michele explains are still relevant.

 Boris TV, Episode 173 – A Fireworks Spectacular